-Rolnick has been a visiting professor of economics at Boston College, the University of Chicago, and the University of Minnesota.
-Most recently he was an adjunct professor of economics, MBA program, Lingnan College, Guangzhou, China and the University of Minnesota’s Carlson School of Management.
+In addition to his role as a Senior Fellow at Humphrey School for Public Affairs, Dr. Rolnick is an adjunct professor in the Department of Economics at the University of Minnesota.
+He has also been a visiting professor of economics at Boston College, the University of Chicago, and Lingnan College, Guangzhou, China.
 He is past president of the Minnesota Economic Association.
 He serves on several nonprofit boards including the Minnesota Early Learning Foundation, Greater Twin Cities United Way, and Ready 4 K, an advocacy organization for early childhood development.

 A native of Michigan, Rolnick has a bachelor’s degree in mathematics and a master’s degree in economics from Wayne State University, Detroit; and a doctorate in economics from the University of Minnesota.